lananhdo19/Huffman-Encoder-Decoder/README.md

 # Huffman Encoder and Decoder

-### Compiles into two executables in make: ./encoder and ./decoder
+### Was part of CS2150 coursework giving credit to the original author of Heap.h and Heap.cpp

-Executables take in one textfile
+Compiles into two executables (./encoder and ./decoder) that take in one textfile

 Encoder takes text and prints out the prefix codes per individual character, encoded text, and information about compression cost and ratio